-The motion to reassign must be filed in the highest-numbered case with pending criminal charges.
+The motion to transferreassign must be filed in the highest-numbered case with pending criminal charges.

-(c) Notice.
+(c) Notice. the judge who will receive transferred case, and

-The filing party must file a notice of the motion in all cases that could be reassigned under this rule.
+The filing party must file a notice of the motion must in all cases that could be filed in all other case in which transfer is sought.reassigned under this rule.